 Section 1836 of the EEA does allow the DOJ to seek injunctive relief through civil proceedings, but injured parties have no say in the seeking or enforcement of such relief.
 Likewise, the EEA provides for substantial criminal penalties, but the victims do not receive any fines collected.

 Tommy Jacks is Of Counsel to the Austin office of Fish & Richardson.
 His practice emphasizes general commercial litigation.
-Mr. Jacks has over 40 years of experience in general litigation on a wide range of complex commercial, qui tam, class action, professional liability,...
+Mr. Jacks has over 44 years of experience in general litigation on a wide range of complex commercial, trade secrets, qui tam, class action, professional...